mainmatter/mainmatter.com/src/workshops/an-introduction-to-testing-in-rust.md

 og:
   image: /assets/images/workshops/an-introduction-to-testing-in-rust/og-image.jpg
 topics:
-  - heading: Writing your first unit test
+  - title: Writing your first unit test
     text: >
       Straight into the action: the <code>#[test]</code> annotation and  basic assertions!
       We will wire everything up and get our feedback loop going.
-  - heading: Testing failures
+  - title: Testing failures
     text: >
       Unhappy scenarios are often more important than the happy ones!
       We will discuss the <code>#[should_panic]</code> annotation as well as  the tradeoffs of returning a <code>Result</code> from your tests.
-  - heading: The Rust testing zoo
+  - title: The Rust testing zoo
     text: >
       Unit tests are just of the test approaches offered by Rust's built-in testing framework—we have integration and doc tests too.
       We will look at each category and build a mental framework for choosing  the correct testing technique in each context.
-  - heading: Running your tests
+  - title: Running your tests
     text: >
       What is a test?
 We will take a look under the hood to understand how the Rust built-in testing framework is actually implemented.
 Armed with this knowledge, we will explore the runtime implications of different approaches for test organisation.
 We will also cover alternative test  runners, such as <code>cargo-nextest</code>.
-  - heading: "Test helpers: where do they go?"
+  - title: "Test helpers: where do they go?"
     text: >
       Test code is just as important as production code: you want it to be terse and clearly communicate what is being tested.
 If you follow this